leonelquinteros/gotext/README.md

 ## Using package for single language/domain settings

-For quick/simple translations on a single file, you can use the package level functions directly.
+For quick/simple translations you can use the package level functions directly.

 ```go
 import "github.com/leonelquinteros/gotext"